roddux/fffz/README.md

-# FunkyFunFuzzer / FFFZ
+# FunkyFunFuzzer / fffz

-FunkyFunFuzzer / fffz is an attempt to create a super easy-to-use file fuzzer, with decent real-world performance.
+FunkyFunFuzzer / fffz is an attempt at a file fuzzer prioritising usability thile maintaining decent real-world performance.
+It is a mutation fuzzer with automatic process snapshotting.

 ## Usage
 Add `fffz` to the start of any command that takes a file as input.
 Should(tm)